 Black's Law Dictionary

 Let's face it--no one learns Latin anymore.
 Currently in its 10th edition, Black's Law Dictionary is the go-to reference when you need a basic definition of an unfamiliar legal term or concept.
-Available from West in print, on Westlaw, or as a mobile app for an Android device or Apple iPhone, iPad, or iPod touch.
+It's available from West in print, on Westlaw, or as a mobile app for an Android device or Apple iPhone or iPad.

 Some of the law practice management publications you may want to make a permanent part of your library include The Lawyer's Competitive Edge: The Journal of Law Office Economics and Management (West).
-For larger firms, Law Firm Accounting and Financial Management (Fourth Edition) (Lexis) and Solo and Small Firm Legal Technology Guide (ABA).
+Other publications to consider are Law Firm Accounting and Financial Management (Lexis) and Solo and Small Firm Legal Technology Guide (ABA).

 Business Organizations and Other Legal Entities